gainwell-ohio/spbm/docs/UPDL and Supporting Documents/Cardio_Agents/pulmonary_arterial_hypertension.md

 - Must provide documentation of patient's clinical response to treatment and ongoing safety monitoring

-**AR** - Sildenafil Oral Solution: a PA is required for patients 6 years and older
+**AR** - Sildenafil Susp and Tadliq: a PA is required for patients 6 years and older

 ## Links